 The Company has issued warrants to various employees, consultants and members of the Board of Directors of the Company for their services either in connection with the Company's ongoing efforts to raise capital or the development of the Company's products.
 In addition, the Company has granted warrants to lenders in connection with the issuance of debt.
 Each warrant granted may be exchanged for a prescribed number of shares of common stock.
 The warrants expired March 18, 2015.
+The following table summarizes the warrant activities for the nine months ended September 30, 2015:

 Number of Shares Weighted Average Exercise Price Weighted Average Remaining Contractual Term (years) Aggregate Intrinsic Value

 Balance at December 31, 2014 1,989 \$ 71.76

 Granted - -

 Exercised - -

 Forfeited - -

 Canceled/Expired (1,989) 71.76

-Balance at June 30, 2015 - \$ -
+Balance at September 30, 2015 \$ -

-Exercisable as of June 30, 2015 \$ - - \$ -
+Exercisable as of September 30, 2015 \$ - - \$ -